gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

-name      |  | Name for your security group description |  | Optional description field zoneId      |  | Scoped Cloud ID. customOptions.vpc      |  | External ID of Amazon VPC.
-customOptions.resourceGroup      |  | External ID of the Azure Resource Group to scope to. tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access.
+name      |  | Name for your security group description |  | Optional description field zoneId      |  | Scoped Cloud ID. active      | | Set to `false` to disable a security group.
+Default is true. customOptions.vpc      |  | External ID of Amazon VPC. customOptions.resourceGroup      |  | External ID of the Azure Resource Group to scope to. tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access.